Ready-to-Glow Facial Peels

 You can make a peel using two or more acids.
 Just be sure to calculate the acid content so it doesn't end up being too strong!

-You can also include other ingredients into your peel:
+You can also include other ingredients in your peel:

 Some may enjoy a slidy, glidy peel, and this requires a gelling agent.
 Reduce the liquid amount by 0.5% and add in 0.5% xanthan gum.
 You will need to mix the propanediol with the xanthan gum first to create a slurry and then blend in the liquid part until smooth.
 Lastly, add in the acid.